CodeChrysalisCohort3/alpenfritzAPI/README.md

 - Run `yarn nodemon` to start nodemon
 - Run `yarn test` to perform tests using mocha, chai, and supertest

+## Heroku

+- The project is also running on heroku: https://crud-tvshows-api.herokuapp.com/

 ## GET api/v1/tvshows

 Get all records